pipegoyes/CleanTableTennisApp/Readme.txt

 - Domain Events ?
 Create score ? to notify all users ?
 - AuditableEntity for all entities ?

 Azure
 - in DB Server add networking exception for azure services
+- Verify user and password credentials for db
 - Create/export a certificate with powershell (createCertificate.ps1)
 - Add app setting in web app api
 - Install static-web-apps-cli
 	npm install -g @azure/static-web-apps-cli
 - Build and deploy front end
 	swa deploy -n front-end ./dist --env production
 - cors setting with defined origin
 - do not forget to change enviroment.prod to point to the right api url with port enviroment.prod.ts